-Consolidated Financial Statements for the Years Ended December 31, 2020 and 2019 and Independent Auditors' Report

-DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES

-The companies required to be included in the consolidated financial statements of affiliates in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises" for the year ended December 31, 2020 are all the same as the companies required to be included in the consolidated financial statements of parent and subsidiary companies under International Financial Reporting Standard 10 "Consolidated Financial Statements".
+Consolidated Financial Statements for the Years Ended December 31, 2020 and 2019 and Independent Auditors' Report DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated companies required to be included in the consolidated financial statements of parent and subsidiary companies under International Financial Reporting Standard 10 "Consolidated Financial Statements".
 Relevant information that should be disclosed in the consolidated financial statements of affiliates has all been disclosed in the consolidated financial statements of parent and subsidiary companies.
 Hence, we did not prepare a separate set of consolidated financial statements of affiliates.